Rashawn Ross

-Rashawn Ross (born January 16, 1979) is an American trumpeter and arranger from St. Thomas, US Virgin Islands.
-His contributions in the Dave Matthews Band as a touring member have gained him visibility.
+Rashawn Ross (born January 16, 1979) is an American trumpeter and arranger.
+His contributions to the Dave Matthews Band, first as a touring member and now a full-time member, have garnered him visibility.
 Ross is an accomplished session musician.
-Ross has worked with artists in many different genres of music ranging from funk, pop, rock, jazz, hip hop, gospel and country music.
+Ross has worked with artists in many different genres of music including funk, pop, rock, jazz, hip hop, gospel, and country music.
 Some of the notable artists whom Ross has supported include Yerba Buena, Soulive, Lettuce, The 1975, and DJ Quik.

 Career

 Ross attended the Berklee College of Music from 1996–2000.
 On June 18, 2005, Ross first appeared on stage with the Dave Matthews Band, performing "Louisiana Bayou" from the album Stand Up.
 He continued to appear sporadically throughout 2005, with his workload increasing as the tour progressed.
 Initially, he joined the band on the road for the December 2005 final run of the tour, culminating in a 12-song appearance at the final stop of the tour.
 In 2006 Ross joined the band full-time on the road, performing at all full band tour dates of the year, as well as contributing backing vocals as his contributions increased by the tour's end.
 Ross has appeared at every performance since 2006 as trumpet player and background vocals.
-As of May 2018 Ross has appeared with the Dave Matthews Band for 672 shows.
-According to the Band's website, Rashawn has been a touring member of the band since 2005.
+As of Aug 2025 Ross has appeared with the Dave Matthews Band for 1067 shows.